bmajors23/MySchedule/README.txt

 // Title and purpose of application

-Software 2: MySchedule - This application is a GUI scheduling software where you can manage appointments for a variety of customers.
+MySchedule - This application is a GUI scheduling software where you can manage appointments for a variety of customers.

 //Author, Contact Information, Application Version, and Date